Walter Rodney: Honours, awards and legacy

 In 2006, an International Conference on Walter Rodney was held at the Institute of Development Studies at the University of Dar es Salaam.

 In 2006, the Walter Rodney Essay Competition was established in the Department of Afro-American and African Studies at the University of Michigan.

 In 2006, the Walter Rodney Foundation was established by the Rodney family.
 It is headquartered in Atlanta and aims to share the works and legacy of Rodney with the world.

 In 2010, the Walter Rodney Commemorative Symposium was held at York College.

 The Department of African American Studies at Syracuse University has established the Angela Davis/Walter Rodney Award of Academic Achievement.

 The Department of Afro-American and African Studies (DAAS) at the University of Michigan established the DuBois-Mandela-Rodney Postdoctoral Fellowship Program.

 In 2012, the Walter Rodney Conference celebrating the 40th anniversary of the publication of How Europe Underdeveloped Africa was held at Binghamton University.

-In 2022, at the 36th Elsa Goveia Memorial Lecture, 50th Anniversary of Dr. Walter Rodney's Book: "How Europe Underdeveloped Africa", was presented by Horace G. Campbell at University of the West Indies.
+In 2022, at the 36th Elsa Goveia Memorial Lecture, 50th Anniversary of Dr. Walter Rodney's Book: "How Europe Underdeveloped Africa" was presented by Horace G. Campbell at the University of the West Indies.

 Rodney is the subject of the 2010 documentary film by Clairmont Chung, W.A.R.
 Stories: Walter Anthony Rodney.

 The Walter Rodney Close in the London Borough of Newham has been named in honour of Rodney.

 Walter Rodney is listed on the Black Achievers Wall in the International Slavery Museum, Liverpool, UK.

 In 2022 and 2023, SAVVY Contemporary, an independent art space in Berlin (Germany), dedicated a research, performance and exhibition project, titled to Walter Rodney, fifty years after the publication of How Europe Underdeveloped Africa.

 Father-and-son filmmaking duo Arlen Harris and Daniyal Harris-Vadja directed a 2023 documentary exploring Rodney's life, Walter Rodney: What They Don’t Want You to Know.